GuideNepalInvestingNEPSERight SharesPersonal Finance

 Why "Rs 100 right share at market Rs 500" is not free money

-The most common misunderstanding I hear at NEPSE chat groups is that buying right shares at Rs 100 when the market price is Rs 500 means an instant 5× gain.
+The most common misunderstanding I hear in NEPSE chat groups is that buying right shares at Rs 100 when the market price is Rs 500 means an instant 5× gain.
 It does not, because the market price adjusts downward the moment the book closes.

 The Nepal-adjusted formula, published by ShareSansar, is: